India's first homegrown aircraft carrier puts it among world's naval elites - KTVZ

 India’s first homegrown aircraft carrier puts it among world’s naval elites

-India will join an elite league of the world’s naval powers on Friday, when it commissions its first domestically built aircraft carrier, the INS Vikrant.
+India joined an elite league of the world’s naval powers on Friday, when it commissioned its first domestically built aircraft carrier, the INS Vikrant.

 With the $3 billion Vikrant, India will join only a small number of nations with more than one aircraft carrier or helicopter carrier in service and become only the third country, after the UK and China, to have commissioned a domestically built aircraft carrier in the past three years.